matthewpalmer/matthewpalmer.github.io/_posts/2019-03-11-free-squarespace-referral-program.md

 ---
 layout: post
-title: How to Set Up a Squarespace Referral Program for Free
+title: How to Set Up a Squarespace Referral Program
 category: web
 ---

-This guide is going to teach you how to set up a free referral program (like "refer a friend and get $20 off your next order") for your Squarespace store.
+This guide is going to teach you how to set up a referral program (like "refer a friend and get $20 off your next order") for your Squarespace store.

 If you’re looking to set up an **Affiliate Program** on Squarespace, [check out my tutorial here](/blog/2019/08/20/squarespace-affiliate-marketing-program-guide/index.html).